mitchbarry/PokeChess/README.md

 # PokeChess

-Dive into the electrifying world of Pokémon without investing countless hours in a single storyline.
-Inspired by popular titles like Teamfight Tactics and Hearthstone's Battlegrounds, PokéChess delivers an immersive gaming experience right in your web browser.
+Dive into the electrifying world of Pokémon with PokeChess!
+Inspired by popular titles like Teamfight Tactics and Hearthstone's Battlegrounds, PokeChess delivers an immersive gaming experience right in your web browser.
 Whether you're a seasoned Pokémon trainer or new to the scene, prepare for strategic battles like never before.

 ## Links